ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 ## Problem Statement

 The `nimble-table` requires users to be able to configure which columns to display for a table.
 Additionally, a particular display column may require access to multiple fields in the data, and allow a user to define the field to sort by.
 We need to provide a means for a client to provide their own column visualization.
-Finally, columns must also provide the user to either specify the header text, or custom visuals to use for the header.
+Finally, columns must also specify the content to render in its header.

 ### Out of scope of this HLD